fumitoh/modelx/doc/source/tutorial.rst

 Its values are calculated automatically by the associated formula, when the cells values are referenced.
-Note that values are calculated not only for the specified parameter, but also for the parameters that recursively referenced by the formula in order to get the value for the specified parameter.
+Note that values are calculated not only for the specified argument, but also for the arguments that recursively referenced by the formula in order to get the value for the specified arguumnet.
 To see for what parameters values are calculated, export fibo to a Pandas Series object.
 (You need to have Pandas installed, ofcourse.)::